netxms/netxms-doc/admin/agent-management.rst

 provide data from long-running processes, or retrieve multiple values by running a command only once.

-Timeout for command execution is defined by `ExternalMetricProviderTimeout` parameter in agent configuration file.
+Timeout in milliseconds for command execution is defined by `ExternalMetricProviderTimeout` parameter in agent configuration file.

 Script should print one or more "Metric=Value" pairs to standard output.
 Multiple pairs should be separated by new line.
 If metric takes a parameter, it should be